Today, I want to talk with you about the power of taglines.

 Exceptional Portfolio provides a more responsible, more humanized online investment opportunity.
 The goal was to provide a better, more reliable return with online investing with easier-to-use tools.
 Four words told that story best: More balance.
 Less work.
 (Read the full story here.)

 Stout Systems was an award-winning company that provides expert-level software, Web and embedded systems development consulting, and staffing services.
 To avoid the endless clichés used for technology companies, we opted for a more humane approach: Fueled by the Most Powerful Technology Available: Human Intelligence.®

 True Taste produces super healthy nutritional bars with no more than 5 ingredients, all of which you can pronounce, and with no soy, totally vegan and is 100% non-GMO.
-The most notable difference was using plums instead of the very commonly used dates (which have incredibly high levels of sugar).
-The slogan that hinted at their distinction: Delicious.
+The most notable difference was using plums instead of the very commonly used dates (which have incredibly high sugar levels).
+The slogan that hinted at their distinction Delicious.
 Nutritious.
 Nothing Suspicious.
 (Read the full story here.)

-With a reputation that is sterling and pretty much without equal, I still needed to address this on the rebrand for VIP skin care specialist Joanna Vargas.
-Joanna Vargas Salon needed one word to make her brand meaningful and instantly memorable: from skin care to skin care sanctuary.
+With a sterling reputation and pretty much without equal, I still needed to address this on the rebrand for VIP skin care specialist Joanna Vargas.
+Joanna Vargas Salon needed one word to make her brand meaningful and instantly memorable: from skincare to skin care sanctuary.

 Botanical Bakery is the Napa Valley-based creator of the most amazing shortbread cookies you will ever eat.
 They were a rebellious brand, so we used Natural.
 Delectable.
 Unapologetic.
 (Read the full story here.)